Creating New Packages

 def stacked_density(

-x: Union[List, DataSeries, NDArray, DataRecords, DataFrame],
+values: Union[List, DataSeries, NDArray, DataRecords, DataFrame],

-color: Union[List, DataSeries, NDArray, DataRecords, DataFrame],
+groups: Union[List, DataSeries, NDArray, DataRecords, DataFrame],

 options,